-Becky Tate and Britt Taylor Honored by JEA as Adviser of the Year and Special Recognition Adviser
+Becky Tate and Brit Taylor Honored by JEA as Adviser of the Year and Special Recognition Adviser

 Written by Jenica Hallman, CJE